©istock.com/Andrea Obzerova

 Short information

-Comprehensive differential diagnostic panel for intrahepatic cholestasis during pregnancy comprising or altogether 38 curated genes according to the clinical signs
+Comprehensive differential diagnostic panel for intrahepatic cholestasis during pregnancy comprising 6 core genes and altogether 26 curated genes according to the clinical signs

 ID